 Protect What Is Most Important To You

 Most Family Law cases do not involve high-value assets or hotly contested custody and do not require complex litigation.
-When high-value assets are to be protected in litigation, those cases will require expert property and business appraisals, valuations, analysis, and attorneys that are comfortable and skilled using those tools.
-Highly contested custody cases will likely require the assistance of a respected child psychologist, above average Guardian ad Litem's, and attorneys that know who they are and how to work with those experts.
+When high-value assets need to be protected through litigation, those cases will require expert property and business appraisals, valuations, analysis, and attorneys that are comfortable and skilled in using those tools.
+Highly contested custody cases will likely require the assistance of a respected child psychologist, above average Guardian ad Litems, and attorneys that know who they are and how to work with those experts.
 Complex litigation will arise in cases protecting high-value assets and winning hostile custody disputes.

 Complex litigation cases are decided based on facts and evidence presented in mediation or trial, but you cannot present evidence that you do not know or possess.
 For that reason, thorough “pre-trial discovery” by an experienced trial lawyer is even more important in complex pre-trial litigation than in the trial itself.
 Solid pre-trial discovery is the foundation of a winning case at trial.

 Cases consisting of simple straightforward issues, modest assets, and uncontested facts do not require the time and expense of pre-trial discovery.
 The known facts and easy to understand evidence are simply presented in a reasonable manner to the judge.